SAP/spartacus-docs/_pages/home/updating-to-version-221121.7/migration.md

 The `withEventReplay()` and `withNoHttpTransferCache()` options are required for the following reasons:

 - `withEventReplay()` ensures that user interactions that occur before the application is fully hydrated are captured and replayed.
 This provides a seamless user experience even during the hydration process.
 - `withNoHttpTransferCache()` disables the HTTP transfer cache for hydration.
 This is required for Spartacus because the storefront app uses its own state transfer mechanism.
-Without this option, there could be conflicts between Angular's built-in HTTP transfer cache and custom implementation provided in Spartacus.
+Without this option, there could be conflicts between Angular's built-in HTTP transfer cache and the custom implementation provided in Spartacus.

 **Note:** Ensure you test your application thoroughly after enabling non-destructive hydration to ensure all components hydrate correctly.

-You can now proceed with [Modernizing Your Storefront to Use the Standalone Bootstrap Application](modernize-app-to-standalone-bootstrap-application.md).
+You can now proceed with [Modernizing Your Storefront to Use the Standalone Bootstrap Application](#modernizing-your-storefront-to-use-the-standalone-bootstrap-application).

 ### Known Warning: NG05001